PedroRobalo1994/wordle/README.md

 # wordle
-This repo has the objective of creating a wordle game in python
+This repo has the objective of creating a wordle game in python.